 How does this issue directly affect you?

 A recent study from Neilsen Co. confirms that 30% of ALL Packaged foods in America have downsized package contents in the past year.
-It effects you on several levels:
+It affects you on several levels:

 - Recipes calling for a can of this or a package of that no longer come out correctly.
 If the original size package was 16 oz and now is only 12oz, you’re missing 1/4 of the package to add to your recipe!
 To add insult to injury, oftentimes people will open additional cans or packages to add the “missing” ounces to the recipe.